Adi-78/codebook/README.md

 # codebook
-This Code Only Works to Transfer Text Delimited Files From Windows Machine to Linux Machine, However litle customization could be great to make this code to work for any platform.
+This Code Only Works to Transfer Text Delimited Files From Windows Machine to Linux Machine, However little customization could be great to make this code to work for any platform.

 <prerequisite>